Huda Beauty

 Huda Beauty is a cosmetics line that was launched in 2013 by Huda Kattan.
-In 2017, Kattan was chosen as one of "The 25 Most Influential People on the Internet" by Time, and she was listed as one of "The Richest Self-Made Women and one of the Top Three Beauty Influencers" by Forbes.

 Background

 In April 2010, Huda Kattan started a beauty blog and a YouTube channel, both called Huda Beauty.
 In 2013, she launched a cosmetics line with sister Mona Kattan, named after her channel.

 Kattan's channels contain beauty tutorials focusing on topics such as makeup techniques and skincare routines.
 Comparisons have been drawn between Kattan and Kim Kardashian, noting similarities in their family-run businesses and influencer status in the beauty industry.

 Launch

 The first Huda Beauty product was a collection of false eyelashes released through Sephora in Dubai in 2011, and in the United States in 2015.
-According to reports,The Kardashian sisters used Huda Beauty lashes, providing an early publicity boost to the label.
+According to reports, The Kardashian sisters used Huda Beauty lashes, providing an early publicity boost to the label.

 In December 2017, the company received a minority investment from TSG Consumer Partners, a private equity firm that had previously invested in beauty brands such as Smashbox and IT Cosmetics.

 In June 2025, Huda Beauty announced that they had become fully founder owned.